DannnyzZ/OS-Hardening/Android.md

 - Each update or patch can implement new features, which can potentially introduce vulnerabilities that could put your device at risk.
 Stay up-to-date with system changes.

-**5. Always use a strong and unique password for your Google account** to help prevent unauthorized access to Google services and data.
+**5. Always use a strong and unique password for your Google account/Apple/other vendor** to help prevent unauthorized access to Google services and data.

 **6. Regularly review the security settings of the Google account** associated with the device to ensure that they are appropriately configured.